razorpay/blade/packages/blade/src/components/Input/OTPInput/_decisions/_decisions.md

 ## OTP SMS auto-read feature
+We've also created a [more detailed internal doc](https://docs.google.com/document/d/1y-ZXZBgxNPuIz4_7mUUoKK4YHK5f9oPzOjbfcDu4dpE) while we were exploring options for this feature.

 ### Web
 - OTP SMS auto-read support can be added via [WebOTP API](https://web.dev/web-otp/).
 - To make it work, we must set up our backend service to ensure the SMS is sent to the customer in a [specific format](https://web.dev/web-otp/#format).